Gabriel Martinelli

-Martinelli began his senior club career playing for Ituano and signed for Arsenal in July 2019, aged 18.
-He won the FA Cup in his debut season.
+Martinelli began his senior career playing for Ituano and signed for Arsenal in July 2019 for a reported fee of £6 million.

-At international level, Martinelli represents the Brazil under-23s.
-He helped Brazil win an Olympic Gold in men's football at the 2020 Summer Olympics.
-He made his senior debut in 2022 and was part of Brazil's squad at the 2022 FIFA World Cup.
+Martinelli represented Brazil at the 2020 Summer Olympics, winning an Olympic Gold in men's football.
+He made his senior debut two years later and played at the 2022 FIFA World Cup and the 2024 Copa América.

 Club career

-Ituano
+Early career

 Born in Guarulhos, São Paulo, Martinelli started his career in 2010, playing for Corinthians' futsal team.
 After making the breakthrough in football fields, he moved to Ituano in 2015, having subsequent trials at Manchester United and Barcelona.

 On 4 November 2017, Martinelli signed his first professional contract until October 2022.
 He made his professional debut the following 17 March, coming on as a late substitute for goalscorer Claudinho in a 2–1 Campeonato Paulista away win against São Bento; at the age of 16 years and nine months, he became the youngest player to play for the club in the century.

 Martinelli scored his first senior goal on 8 September 2018, netting the second in a 4–1 win over Taboão da Serra, for the year's Copa Paulista.
 Definitively promoted to the first team for the 2019 Campeonato Paulista, he scored six goals during the competition, being the club's top goalscorer as they reached the quarterfinals; highlights included a brace in a 3–0 away win against Bragantino on 15 March 2019.

 Arsenal

+2019–2020: Debut season and FA Cup win

 Martinelli was reportedly subject to interest from a number of clubs but signed a long-term contract with Premier League club Arsenal on 2 July 2019, for a reported fee of £6 million (R$46.9 million).
 Holding an Italian passport, Martinelli was not subject to the scrutinised criteria required for English clubs to sign South American players.
 He travelled with the Arsenal first team to their pre-season tour in the United States.
 He scored a goal on his non-competitive debut, in a 3–0 pre-season win against Colorado Rapids on 16 July.
 Upon signing, Martinelli was originally set to play primarily with the under-21s in his first season, then slowly be integrated from the academy setup to the first-team.
 However, Martinelli's impressive pre-season and quality in training encouraged Arsenal that he would be ready for immediate first-team integration.